-- An employer must classify an employee covered by this award in accordance with Schedule A-Classification Definitions. - 12.2 The classification must be based on the skill level that the employee is required to exercise in order to carry out the principal functions of the employment.

-12.3 Employers must notify employees in writing of their classification and of any change to it
+- 12.1 An employer must classify an employee covered by this award in accordance with Schedule A-Classification Definitions. - 12.2 The classification by the employer must be based on the skill level that the employee is required to exercise in order to carry out the principal functions of the employment. - 12.3 Employers must notify employees in writing of their classification and of any change to it.